Guest lineups for the Sunday news shows

 NBC’s “Meet the Press” — Rep. Cedric Richmond, D-La.; Sen. Kevin Cramer, R-N.D.; Slaoui.

 CBS’ “Face the Nation” — Dr. Anthony Fauci, director of the National Institute of Allergy and Infectious Diseases; H.R.
-McMaster, a former national security adviser to President Donald Trump; CVS CEO Larry Merlo; Symone Sanders, adviser to Biden’s transition team.
+McMaster, former national security adviser to President Donald Trump; CVS CEO Larry Merlo; Symone Sanders, adviser to Biden’s transition team.

-CNN’s “State of the Union” — Slaoui; Jen Psaki, adviser to Biden’s transition team.
+CNN’s “State of the Union” — Slaoui; Jen Psaki, adviser to Biden’s transition team; Gov. Larry Hogan, R-Md.; John Bolton, former national security adviser to Trump.

 “Fox News Sunday” — Dr. Tom Inglesby, director of the Center for Health Security at the Johns Hopkins Bloomberg School of Public Health.